julianmclain/portfolio-clerk/README.md

 # Portfolio Clerk

+## Immediate todo
+- There's an issue with creating portfolio snapshots, it's returning nothing
+  - try to validate the return value in some way.
+It should at least be an error
+  - issue: right now the calculate nav function isn't taking quantity into account

 ## Calculating your portfolio's rate of return

 Calculating your portfolio's rate of return is easy unless there are cash inflows / outflows during the period.
 If